koron/yuiop60pi/README.md

     * COLUMNS: 24, 23, 22, 21, 20, 19, 18, 17, 16, 15, 14, 13, 12, 11, 10
     * ROWS: 8, 7, 6, 5, 4
 * LED array: 9

+## How to modify for your own keyborads

+Edit these files:

+* config.h - hardware information
+* keymap.c - keymap definition (WIP)
+* main.c - add more extra features